 – C.G.
 Jung

-I found the I Ching many years ago and I’ve studied and used it extensively.
-It’s a book in which philosophy, sociology, psychology and more are symbolised and examined.
+I found the I Ching many years ago and have studied it extensively.
+It’s a book in which philosophy, sociology and psychology are symbolised and examined.
 These are some of my writings.
-I go deep into the philosophy, which is rare.
+I research different methods and ideas, although my current interests are not public.
+I have found what is arguably the definitive I Ching approach, using the Ba Gua diagram.
+That’s all I will say here.

 There is a difference between establishing the I Ching and explaining it.
 The first has a logic of this means that within the system.
-It’s essential, but not sufficient or conclusive.
-The second is deeper but neglected, partly tracing back to the Ten Wings.
-They are a Confucian commentary, separate from the hexagrams.
+It is essential, but not sufficient.
+The second is deeper but neglected, although philosophy traces can be found.

 – Chung-Ying Cheng, The Primary Way